 Start the day bright and early with a visit to a bullring where you can learn about Spain’s bullfighting tradition – but don’t worry, you won’t be watching a bullfight!

-In the afternoon, it’s creepy-crawly time at Insect Park.
+It’s creepy-crawly time at Insect Park.
 Students take part in a workshop about Spain’s natural habitat and the differences climate and terrain make for insects and reptiles.
 Insect Park claims that ‘there are more than 1 million species of insects cataloged and it is believed that there may be up to 5 million.
 Due to deforestation and changes in the planet many of them will be extinguished without being known.’

-At the end of the day, live life like a local with some traditional Spanish Tapas for dinner.
+At the end of the day, live life like a local with some traditional Spanish tapas for dinner.

 Day 4: The Enchanted City

-Spend the morning travelling back in time at a geological site near Cuenca.
+Travel back in time at a geological site near Cuenca.
 It’s home to a series of spectacular karst rock formations made of limestone and dolomite, which date back to the Cretaceous period – around 90 million years ago.

-Soak up the afternoon heat as you explore Cuenca, ‘the enchanted city’.
+Soak up the heat as you explore Cuenca, ‘the enchanted city’.
 It’s one of the most interesting geographic areas in Spain, as the city is located between the gorges of two rivers.
 Marvel at the architectural feat of Cuenca’s famous Hanging Houses.
 They’re built so that the balconies hang off the edge of the cliff!

-In the evening, sit back and relax at a flamenco show.
+Sit back and relax at a flamenco show.

 Day 5: New Experiences